Do you want to know how to start writing as a career change?

-Having a blog is very much about having your own business.
-You are always looking for opportunities to develop, grow and expand both your readership and your income sources.
+You can turn a blog into your own business.
+You can then look for opportunities to develop, grow and expand both your readership and your income streams.

-It is a job that requires a little technical knowledge, but more importantly, a desire to learn and acquire new skills on top of your ability to write blog posts.
+It is a job that requires a little bit of technical knowledge.
+But, more importantly, you need a desire to learn and acquire new skills on top of your ability to write blog posts.

 Once it is established, your income will be quite predictable each month.
 If you work hard at it, blogging really can certainly become a full-time paying job.

 Starting a writing career later in life

 It is not unusual in these days of insecure employment in the job market to find yourself looking for a new professional direction at an age when it is not so easy.

 It also allows you to work when you want, and you are not restricted by a 9 to 5 existence.
 You can also kiss goodbye to rush hour traffic or commuting and spend more time with your family and friends.

 The key to success in deciding to make writing your new business is to have the mindset that it really is a business.

-If you are retired or approaching retirement and you’re interested in writing, it is a wonderful way to make some extra cash and have fun at the same time.
+Maybe you are retired or approaching retirement and you’re interested in writing.
+It is a wonderful way to make some extra cash and have fun at the same time.